jdrowne/awesome-devops-books/README.md

 * ***DevOps For The Modern Enterprise: Winning Practices to Transform Legacy IT Organizations***
 * ***Start and Scaling DevOps in the Enterprise***
 * ***The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations*** by [@genekim](https://github.com/genekim), [@jedi4ever](https://github.com/jedi), [@botchagalupe](https://github.com/botchagalupe), and [@jezhumble](https://github.com/jezhumble).
 A non-fiction follow up to *The Phoenix Project*.
 The book explains several DevOps practices and provides several case-studies of how those practices worked in real life for different organizations.
 * ***The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win*** by [@genekim](https://github.com/genekim), Kevin Behr, and George Spafford.
-A fiction that provides context on how DevOps can increase productivity.
+A fictional book that provides context on how DevOps can increase productivity.

 ### Infrastructure
 * ***Ansible for DevOps: Server and Configuration Management for Humans*** by [@geerlinguy](https://github.com/geerlinguy).
 A product of its time but still a great practical introduction to Ansible.
 * ***HTTP: The Definitive Guide***
 * ***Infrastructure as Code: Managing Servers in the Cloud*** by [@kief](https://github.com/kief).
-The best book in the market that details every single pattern and anti-pattern on how to manage infrastructure properly in the modern world.
+The best book in the market that details every major pattern and anti-pattern on how to manage infrastructure properly in the modern world.
 Explains why and what rather than how.
 * ***Terraform: Up & Running*** by [@brikis98](https://github.com/brikis) from [@gruntwork](https://github.com/gruntwork).
-Briefly explains why and what to then dig deep into how to manage infrastructure properly in the modern world.
+Briefly explains why and what to then dig deep into the how.
 Even though the book is written from a Terraform perspective, it should be read by anyone who manages infrastructure.

 ### Networking
 * ***CompTIA Network+ Certification All-in-One Exam Guide***